 Use this program-specific guide with the more general resources in your BlugoldsAbroad account.
 While this guide contains the information available at the time of publication, it is impossible for any single resource to answer all of your questions.
-Your peer advisor will email information throughout the semester, and we encourage you to do your own research, also, using the web resources listed towards the end of this guide, as well as others that you find.
-Contact the Center for International Education (CIE) staff or your peer advisor with your specific questions.
+You will receive email communication throughout the semester, and we encourage you to do your own research, also, using the web resources listed towards the end of this guide, as well as others that you find.
+Contact the Center for International Education (CIE) staff with your specific questions.